Stable machine-learning parameterization of subgrid processes for climate modeling at a range of resolutions

-Offline performance is evaluated using the coefficient of determination ($R^2$) as applied to the unscaled output variables. $R^2$ is plotted for outputs of the RF parameterization as a function of the latitude and pressure in Fig.~\ref{fig:Offline_Rsq}. $R^2$ is generally higher in the lower and middle troposphere, though performance does vary across outputs.
-Generally, the RFs tend to underestimate the variance in predictions compared to the true variance, although less so for larger coarse-graining factors (Fig.~\ref{fig:std_vs_pressure_qp_latin}).
+Offline performance is primarily evaluated using the coefficient of determination ($R^2$) as applied to the unscaled output variables in the test dataset. $R^2$ is plotted for outputs of the RF parameterization as a function of the latitude and pressure in Supplementary Figure~9.
+For reference, the standard deviation of true outputs is plotted in \textcolor{black}{Supplementary} Figure~10 and the mean of the true outputs is plotted in \textcolor{black}{Supplementary} Figure~1. $R^2$ is generally higher in the lower and middle troposphere, though performance does vary across outputs.
+Generally, the RFs tend to underestimate the variance in predictions compared to the true variance, although less so for larger coarse-graining factors (Supplementary Figure~11). $R^2$ for the different outputs (combining data from all vertical levels for a given output) at different coarse-graining factors are given in Supplementary Table~2, and corresponding values of the root mean square error (RMSE) are given in \textcolor{black}{Supplementary} Table~3.

-$R^2$ for the different outputs (combining data from all vertical levels for a given output) at different coarse-graining factors are given in Table \ref{table:offline performance}.
-It is helpful to think of the variables the RFs predict as having two components -- a predictable component and a stochastic component.
-For smaller grid spacing, the stochastic component is larger, and therefore the prediction task becomes more difficult (Table \ref{table:offline performance}).
-Therefore, the relatively low $R^2$ at higher resolution does not necessarily imply that the RF does not predict the predictable component accurately.

-RF-tend is also able to accurately predict the instantaneous surface precipitation rate (Fig.~\ref{fig:Precip_scatter_RF_vs_True}) with $R^2=0.99$ based on the test dataset for x8.
-The predicted precipitation (including any surface sedimentation) is the sum of the resolved precipitation and the predicted subgrid correction($P^{\rm subgrid}_{\rm{tot}}(z = 0) + S^{\rm subgrid}(z = 0)$) which is calculated from equation~\ref{eq:subgrid_precipitation}.
+RF-tend is also able to accurately predict the instantaneous surface precipitation rate (Supplementary Figure~3) with $R^2=0.99$ based on the test dataset for x8.
+The predicted precipitation (including any surface sedimentation) is the sum of the resolved precipitation and the predicted subgrid correction ($P^{\rm subgrid}_{\rm{tot}}(z = 0) + S^{\rm subgrid}(z = 0)$) which is calculated from equation 7.